NVIDIA/NVFlare/examples/federated_statistics/local/README.md

 The StatisticsPrivacyFilter is consists of three `MetricsPrivacyCleanser`s focused on the metrics sent from client to server.

-MetricsPrivacyCleanser can be considered as an interceptor before the results delivered to server.
+`MetricsPrivacyCleanser` can be considered as an interceptor before the results delivered to server.
-Currently, we use three MetricsPrivacyFilters to guard the data privacy
+Currently, we use three `MetricsPrivacyCleanser`s to guard the data privacy

 ## MinCountCleanser:
 check against the number of count returned from client for each dataset and each feature.